 “That poor man is out there with no jacket.”
 “I bet he is real cold.”
 Her mother continued.

 “Hmm.”
-The little girl looked at the beloved quilt in her hands.
+Ann looked at her quilt in her hands.
 She thought of all the happy times she had making tents with it, how when she was wrapped in it had the magic to make monsters...

 “Can’t we go home and get him a blanket?” she asked.

 “We could try, but he might not be here by the time we get back and he is really cold right now.”
 Her mother smiled softly.

 Ann knew what her heart was telling her but she was torn.
 Mrs. Stein’s words from one of her Catechism class suddenly reared up their head in her mind, “Just ask yourself, what would God want me to do?”

 “God loves children and he would want me to be happy.”
 The little girl tried to reason in her mind, “If I keep my blanket that will make me happy.”
 “God will take care of the man outside.”
 But when she waited for the reassurance of peace, it never came.
 She knew what God would want her to do and suddenly she started to sniffle.

 “Honey, it’s your blanket and your decision.”
 The little girl’s mother said trying to comfort her daughter.

 “I know.”
 The little girl sniffed.
 She tried to force the overwhelming urge to give the man her blanket beneath her desire to keep it for herself, until finally she couldn’t fight it any longer.